arnog/mathlive/CONTRIBUTING.md

 ### What happens after I file an issue?

-1. After a bug is filed, it will be _awaiting review_ (the issue will be untagged)
+1. After a bug is filed, it will be _awaiting review_
-2. After the bug has been triaged, it will be tagged _reviewed_
+2. After the bug has been triaged, it will be have one or more labels assigned to it.
-3. Once a developer has started working on the bug, it will be tagged _fix in progress_.
-If the bug is a feature rather than a bug, it will be tagged _moved to backlog_
+3. Once a developer has started working on the bug, the bug will be assigned to someone.
-4. Once a bug has been fixed, it will be tagged _fixed_
+4. Once a bug has been resolve, it is closed.
+You can still comment on closed bugs, or re-open them if necessary.

 In addition, issues can be tagged with the following:
 * _high priority_: Catastrophic issue that impacts many users
 * _medium priority_: Regression or issues that impact a significant number of users
 * _low priority_: Low severity (minor cosmetic issue) or very few users impacted
 * _no priority_: No plan to fix the issue, but we will consider a fix if someone offers a pull request
-* _starter bug_: This is an issue that would be a good candidate for someone who has little experience with the code base
+* _good first issue_: This is an issue that would be a good candidate for someone who has little experience with the code base
 * _external_: This is an issue that has a dependency on an external component (typically, a browser)